TL;DR

 Between these two Chromium browsers, Edge offers stronger built-in privacy features.
 Its tracking prevention operates at three configurable levels (Basic, Balanced, Strict), and the free Microsoft Edge Secure Network VPN encrypts your traffic without requiring a third-party extension.
 Chrome's privacy model is inherently limited by Google's advertising business, and its tracking protection defaults are weaker.
 That said, for users who prioritize privacy above all else, Firefox or Safari are better choices than either Chromium browser.

 While Edge can install Chrome extensions, Chrome's extension ecosystem is larger, better documented, and receives updates first.
 Extension developers typically build and test for Chrome first, then verify Edge compatibility.
-Cutting-edge extensions, beta features, and experimental APIs land in Chrome before Edge.
+Modern extensions, beta features, and experimental APIs land in Chrome before Edge.
 If you rely on niche or developer-oriented extensions, Chrome ensures you always have access to the latest versions with full compatibility.

 Chrome can import bookmarks, history, and passwords from Edge during setup.
-Since both are Chromium-based, extensions transfer seamlessly—just install them from the Chrome Web Store.
+Since both are Chromium-based, extensions transfer smoothly—just install them from the Chrome Web Store.
 Your browsing experience will feel nearly identical, though you'll lose Edge-specific features like vertical tabs and Collections.

 Edge imports all data from Chrome during initial setup (bookmarks, history, passwords, extensions).
 You can access Chrome Web Store extensions directly in Edge.
 Enable vertical tabs and Collections to take advantage of Edge's unique features.
 Change the default search engine from Bing to Google if preferred.